St. Gallen: Invasion of 1490

 Ulrich Varnbüler had made a serious miscalculation.
 In early 1490, the four cantons decided to carry out their duty to the abbey and to invade the St. Gallen canton with an armed force.
 The people of Appenzell and the local clerics submitted to this force without significant resistance, while the city of St. Gallen braced itself for a fight to the finish.
 However, when they learned that their compatriots had given up the fight, they lost confidence, and they agreed to a settlement that greatly restricted the city's power and burdened the city with serious penalties and reparation payments.

 Ulrich, overwhelmed by the responsibility for his political decisions, panicked in the face of the approaching enemy who wanted him apprehended.
 His life was in great danger, and he was forced to escape from the city disguised as a messenger.
 He made his way to Lindau and to Innsbruck and the court of King Maximilian.
 The victors confiscated those of his properties that lay outside of the city of St. Gallen and banned him from the Confederation.
 Ulrich then appealed to the imperial court (as did Schwendiner, who had fled with him) for the return of his property.

-The suit had the support of Friedrich II and Maximilian and the trial threatened to drag on for years: it was continued by Ulrich's sons Hans and Ulrich after his death in 1496, and eventually the Varnbülers regained their properties.
+The suit had the support of Friedrich III and Maximilian and the trial threatened to drag on for years: it was continued by Ulrich's sons Hans and Ulrich after his death in 1496, and eventually the Varnbülers regained their properties.
 However, other political ramifications resulted from the court action, because the Confederation gained ownership of the city of St. Gallen and rejected the inroads of the empire.
 Thus, the conflict strengthened the relationship between the Confederation and the city of St. Gallen.
 On the other hand, the matter deepened the alienation between Switzerland and the German Holy Roman Empire, which eventually led to a total separation after the Swabian War.

-Despite the unpropitious end of his career, Ulrich Varnbüler is immortalized in a famous woodcut by Albrecht Dürer, which is now part of the Smithsonian Institution's woodcut collection in the National Gallery of Art, Washington, DC.
+Despite the unpropitious end of his career, Ulrich Varnbüler is immortalized in a famous woodcut by Albrecht Dürer, which is now held in the collection of the National Gallery of Art, Washington, DC, among other museums.

 Among Varnbüler's sons, the eldest (Hans/Johann) became the mayor of Lindau.
 He is the patriarch of the Baden and Württemberg Varnbülers.

 Reformation

-Starting in 1526 then-mayor and humanist Joachim von Watt (Vadian) introduced the Protestant Reformation into St. Gallen.
+Starting in 1526, then-mayor and humanist Joachim von Watt (Vadian) introduced the Protestant Reformation into St. Gallen.
 The town converted to the new religion while the abbey remained Roman Catholic.
 While iconoclastic riots forced the monks to flee the city and remove images from the city's churches, the fortified abbey remained untouched.
 The abbey would remain a Catholic stronghold in the Protestant city until 1803.